rakeshchandrapal/MyAniApp/README.md

 a little thingy im doing for fun.

 If you look and see that windows is supported it's because emulators and real devices are laggy for me when in debug mode.

+Since this repo has been created i'll be making prs for almost everyday i work on this.